JavaNoTea/COP4331---Small-Project---Group-23/README.md

 ![contacts](https://user-images.githubusercontent.com/99133333/217911980-52356906-5e29-4da9-81fe-69edf693d5f3.png)

-Thank you for using demo gods and we hope you enjoy this unique take on a contact viewer.
+Thank you for using Demo Gods and we hope you enjoy this unique take on a contact viewer.
 If you have any questions or feedback, please don't hesitate to reach out to any of the team members.